Charles Hosmer Morse Museum of American Art: History

-The museum was founded by Jeannette Genius McKean in 1942 and dedicated to her grandfather, Chicago industrialist Charles Hosmer Morse.
+The museum was founded by Jeannette Genius McKean in 1942 and dedicated to Chicago industrialist Charles Hosmer Morse, her grandfather.
 The museum's first director was her husband, Hugh McKean.

 The museum was first located on the campus of Rollins College.
 There, in 1955, the McKeans organized the first exhibition of works by Louis Comfort Tiffany since the artist's death in 1933.

 In 1957, Hugh McKean learned from Tiffany's daughter that Tiffany's estate, Laurelton Hall, had burned to a ruin.
 McKean, who had been an art student at Tiffany's Laurelton Hall estate in 1930, remembered Jeannette's exact words at the scene of the devastation: "Let's buy everything that is left and try to save it."

 Among these acquisitions were parts of Tiffany's 1893 chapel for the World's Columbian Exposition; award-winning leaded glass windows; and major architectural elements such as the poppy loggia, which was donated to the Metropolitan Museum of Art and installed in the Charles Englehart Court.

-The Museum moved to a new location on East Welborne Avenue, Winter Park, in 1978.
-The museum opened at its current location on Park Avenue in 1995, and now has more than 19,000 ft2 of public and exhibition space.
+The museum moved to a location on East Welborne Avenue, Winter Park in 1978.
+The museum opened at its current location on Park Avenue in 1995, and it now has more than 19,000 ft2 of public and exhibition space.

 In February 2017, the museum celebrated its 75th anniversary with a retrospective exhibition.

 The Tiffany Collection

 The Tiffany collection forms the centerpiece of the Morse Museum.
 It includes examples in every medium he explored, in every kind of work he produced, and from every period of his life.
 Holdings range from award-winning leaded-glass windows down to glass buttons.
 It includes paintings and extensive examples of his pottery, as well as jewelry, enamels, mosaics, watercolors, lamps, furniture and examples of his Favrile blown glass.

 The Tiffany collection includes the reconstructed Tiffany Chapel he created for the World's Columbian Exposition at Chicago in 1893, with its brilliantly colorful windows, mosaics, Byzantine-Romanesque architectural elements and furnishings.
 The chapel was fully reassembled and opened in April 1999 to the general public for the first time in more than 100 years.
 It is approximately 39 ft long and 23 ft wide, rising at its highest point to about 24 ft.

-In February 2011, the Morse opened a new wing that provided for 6,000 ft2 gallery space for the permanent exhibition of its collection of art and architectural objects from Tiffany’s Long Island country estate, Laurelton Hall.
+In February 2011, the Morse opened a wing that provided for 6,000 ft2 gallery space for the permanent exhibition of its collection of art and architectural objects from Tiffany’s Long Island country estate, Laurelton Hall.